-When your child has strabismus, his or her eyes don’t line up (align) in the same direction.
-One eye may turn in, out, up, or down while the other looks straight ahead.
-When an eye turns in, the child has esotropia ("cross-eyed").
-When the eye turns out, the child has exotropia ("wall-eyed").
-When the eyes aren`t aligned, pictures sent to the brain are too different to be blended into one image.
+When your child has strabismus, their eyes don’t line up (align) in the same direction.
+One eye may turn in, out, up, or down, while the other eye looks straight ahead.
+When an eye turns in, the child has esotropia (cross-eyed).
+When the eye turns out, the child has exotropia (wall-eyed).
+When the eyes aren`t aligned, pictures sent to the brain from each eye are too different to be blended into 1 image.
 If strabismus isn`t treated, the brain may start ignoring the eye that turns in a different direction.
 This can lead to a vision problem called amblyopia.

 What causes strabismus?

 Focusing problems, such as being very farsighted, that cause an eye to turn in when trying to focus.

 Eye muscles that can't keep the eyes aligned.

 Your child's healthcare provider may refer your child to an eye specialist (pediatric ophthalmologist).
 This eye care provider will do a full evaluation of your child's vision.
 Strabismus is treated by correcting the problem that's making your child's eyes turn.
 This can align the eyes and may help your child see more clearly.
 Treating strabismus helps prevent other problems from occurring.
 If your child also has amblyopia, treatment for that will be needed as well.

 Treatments for strabismus may include: